 Lake Pichola and Fateh Sagar Lake (to the north of Lake Pichola and connected by a canal) are the most popular of Udaipur's man-made lakes.
 A boat ride on Lake Pichola gives a whole new perspective on the city, especially the City Palace Complex.
 Boats depart from Rameshwar Ghat in the City Palace gardens (you'll need to pay a small fee to get inside the City Palace if you're not staying there).
 You can also explore Fateh Sagar Lake by hiring a paddle or motor boat from the bottom of Moti Magra hill.

 Udaipur has many vantage points for photography but arguably the best one is Ambrai Ghat, especially at sunset.
 It's located directly opposite the City Palace and also fronts the Lake Palace hotel, so you have an unsurpassed view of both as their lights are turned on.
 To get to there, head to the Hanuman Ghat area and keep walking along the road that runs parallel to Lake Pichola as far as you can, past the Amet Haveli hotel and Ambrai restaurant.
 Do be aware that Ambrai Ghat is a popular local hangout for couples.
-(Of course, locals know the most romantic spot with the best views in the city)!Continue to 5 of 8 below.
+(Of course, locals know the most romantic spot with the best views in the city!)

 The Monsoon Palace can be seen from Udaipur, perched high on a hill above the city.
 As its name suggests, it was a favored destination of the royal family during the monsoon season.
 The Palace belonged to the Mewar royal family until it was placed in government hands.
-After being closed for quite a while, it's been restored but isn't very well maintained.
 The Palace is a popular sunset spot due to its unsurpassed view over Udaipur.
 Those who are familiar with James Bond's Octopussy movie will also recognize the Palace as the home of the principal villain, Kamal Khan.
 The drive to the palace takes around 30 minutes and passes through Sajjan Garh Wildlife Sanctuary.
-Entry fees are payable, and some people feel that the fee for foreigners is overpriced and not worth it.
-Auto rickshaws aren't allowed to enter the Wildlife Sanctuary so it's best to hire a car or take the special minivan that departs from Gangaur Ghat at 5 p.m. daily.
+Auto rickshaws aren't allowed to enter the Wildlife Sanctuary, so it's best to hire a car or take the special minivan that departs from Gangaur Ghat at 5 p.m. daily.

 This imposing white Hindu temple, with intricate architecture and carvings, is an unmissable landmark in the Lal Ghat area near the entrance to the City Palace.
 It was built by Maharana Jagat Singh in 1961 and houses a black stone idol of Lord Jagannath (an incarnation of Lord Vishnu).
 The highlight here is the evocative aarti (worship ceremony) every sunrise and sunset.